 During the Track Record Period, we generated more revenue from our property management services, as compared to revenue from value-added services to non-property owners and community value-added services.
-Our revenue from property management services amounted to RMB180.5 million, RMB204.0 million and RMB255.5 million, respectively, for December 31, 2019, 2020 and 2021, accounting for approximately 56.2%, 50.6% and 43.8% of our total revenue for the same periods, respectively.
+Our revenue from property management services amounted to RMB162.8 million, RMB180.5 million, RMB204.0 million, RMB167.6 million and RMB213.1 million, respectively, for December 31, 2018, 2019 and 2020 and the ten months ended October 31, 2020 and 2021, accounting for approximately 57.7%, 56.2%, 50.6%, 55.2% and 46.5% of our total revenue for the same periods, respectively.
 Accordingly, our business and results of operations depend on our ability to maintain and increase our GFA under management, which in turn is affected by our ability to secure new and renew existing property management service agreements.
-During the Track Record Period, we experienced a steady growth in our GFA under management, which was 10.7 million sq.m., 15.4 million sq.m. and 22.9 million sq.m. as of December 31, 2019, 2020 and 2021, respectively.
+During the Track Record Period, we experienced a steady growth in our GFA under management, which was 9.9 million sq.m., 10.7 million sq.m., 15.4 million sq.m. and 19.5 million sq.m. as of December 31, 2018, 2019 and 2020 and the ten months ended October 31, 2021, respectively.

 During the Track Record Period, a significant percentage of the projects we managed were developed by Lushang Development Group.
-In 2019, 2020 and 2021, revenue generated from property management services provided to properties developed by Lushang Development Group amounted to RMB178.1 million, RMB197.9 million and RMB224.0 million, respectively, accounting for 98.7%, 97.0% and 87.7%, respectively, of our total revenue generated from property management services for the same periods.
+In 2018, 2019 and 2020 and the ten months ended October 31, 2021, revenue generated from property management services provided to properties developed by Lushang Development Group amounted to RMB160.7 million, RMB178.1 million, RMB197.9 million, RMB164.2 million and RMB185.3 million, respectively, accounting for 98.8%, 98.7%, 97.0%, 98.0% and 87.0%, respectively, of our total revenue generated from property management services for the same periods.
 We have made continuous efforts to enlarge our customer base to include Independent Third Parties, with a view to generating additional revenue from extra sources and diversifying our project portfolio.
 As a result, we have experienced a general growth in our GFA under management from properties developed by Independent Third Parties during the Track Record Period.
 As a result, the percentage of revenue generated from Independent Third Parties of our total revenue generated from property management services generally increased during the Track Record Period.
 Our increasing number of projects developed by Independent Third Parties diversified our project portfolio and will help drive the continuing growth of our revenue and profits.
 However, see "Risk Factors-Risks Relating to Our Business and Industry-We cannot assure you that we can secure new or renew our existing property management service contracts with property developers, including Lushang Development Group and Shandong Commercial Remaining Group, or other relevant entities, on favorable terms, or at all" for further discussion.